ofiscal/tax.co.web/README.md

 as that would avoid a multiuser storage problem.

+# How to set up this repo

+Clone the repo `git@github.com:ofiscal/tax.co.web-system.specific.git` and make that a subfolder of this one, called `system-specific/`.
+In that clone, checkout the branch corresponding to the system it's on.

 # PITFALL: Django's "debug mode" is off by default.

 In debug mode, whenever something goes wrong,